-Hypnosis is a naturally occurring state of selective focused attention which allows you to make changes to habitual thoughts and behaviours whilst avoiding the resistance of the conscious mind.
+Hypnosis is a naturally occurring state of selective, focused attention which allows you to make changes to habitual thoughts and behaviours while avoiding the resistance of the conscious mind.

 During a session, I will encourage you to relax you and employ various strategies to help you with a specific condition, explore causes of any problems you are having or support goals such as giving up smoking.
 You will experience positive benefits from day one.

 A hypnotic state allows you to explore painful thoughts, feelings and memories you may have hidden from your conscious mind.
 Also, hypnosis enables you to perceive some things differently, such as blocking awareness of pain.